Diwali - Everything you need to know

 Diwali, the ‘Festival of Lights’ is a colourful and vibrant religious five-day festival celebrated every year by Hindus, Sikhs and Jains around the world.
+It's one of the top things you can experience on a holiday to India.

 What is Diwali?